COVID-19 vaccination for the residents of Uusimaa

 Booking the second vaccination

-If you have already received the first vaccine dose, but you have not booked an appointment for the booster dose yet, you can book an appointment for the booster within the range of 11 weeks to 12 weeks and 5 days from the first vaccine.
+If you have already received the first vaccine dose, but you have not booked an appointment for the booster dose yet, you can book an appointment for the booster within the range of 8 weeks to 12 weeks and 5 days from the first vaccine.
+It is still best to take the booster vaccine at 12 week interval.

 Experiencing problems with booking?